RV & Motorhome Registration in AlaskaPage Overview

-Your new tabs will be sent out within two days to the address on file with the DMV.
-If you do not receive your tags within 14 days, e-mail the Alaska DMV for follow-up.
+Your new tabs will be sent out to the address on file with the DMV.
+Contact the Alaska DMV if you do not receive your new tabs within 14 days.

 If you are active duty military, whether you are an Alaska resident currently serving outside of the state, or the resident of a different state currently serving a tour in Alaska, there are different requirements for your vehicle registration renewals.
 For more information, see our page on Drivers in the Military.